Today, I want to talk about what to do during your first 90 days in network marketing.

 I’ve met a lot of folks who did nothing, and as a result, got bad results.
 Getting off to a fast start will position you for long-term success with your company.

 Your goal is to be a sponge and learn everything you can.
 Learn from your mistakes.
-Learn from your sponsor and upline.
-Learn from the books and tapes that you study.
-Realize that most people spend four YEARS in college learning BEFORE they can even apply for a real job.
-Realize that most traditional jobs have an orientation and training period.
-Accept that you will need to go to MLM School for your first three to six months in the business while you learn the ropes of the business.
+Learn from your coach and upline support team.
+Learn from books, videos, podcasts, webinars, conference calls, and one-on-one training.
+Most people spend four YEARS in college learning BEFORE they can even apply for a real job.
+Most traditional jobs have an orientation and training period.
+Accept that you will need to go to MLM School for your first three to twelve months in the business while you learn the ropes of the business.
 If you’ve never done the industry before there will be a learning curve.
 Embrace it and learn everything you can.

 Have fun.
+If you aren’t having fun, you aren’t doing the business the right way.
 Don’t take yourself too seriously.
 Don’t make the business high stress.
 Realize upfront that you have a lot to learn and that you will make some mistakes as you learn.
 Look at each day and each experience as an opportunity to learn something new.

 There you have it folks.
-These are my best tips covering what you should do your first 90 days in your network marketing business.
+These are my best tips covering what you should do your first 90 days in network marketing.
 I believe that if you follow this advice you will get off to a solid start that will allow you continued success in the business.

 Remember, your first 90 days are critical.
-And when you sponsor other people into the business their first 90 days are also critical.
-Make sure you have a game plan for yourself, and for your team.
+More importantly, when you sponsor other people into the business their first 90 days are also critical.
+Make sure you have a game-plan for yourself, and for your team.

 What are your thoughts?
 What do you think people should do their first 90 days in network marketing?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.